How to Properly Remove Water and Clean Your Kubota Tractor’s Diesel Fuel Tank

 Step 6: Screw the diesel fuel line nut or hose back onto the base of the diesel fuel tank.

-Step 7: If equipped, drain water separator and replace fuel filters.
+Step 7: If equipped, drain the water separator and replace the fuel filters.

 Step 8: Fill up the tank with fresh diesel fuel.